 If you have not heard from us after two weeks, please follow up through our general contact form.
 If you do not hear from us within five days of your follow-up, please feel free to submit your article idea elsewhere.

 Please do not submit completed work.
 Our editors wish to collaborate with you at the earliest stages to ensure your articles will be the strongest possible fit for Anime Feminist.

 All contributions must be written in English, but we welcome submissions from contributors who may need extra support with spelling and grammar for any reason.

 We welcome submissions from potential contributors with disabilities which require extra accommodations we have not covered here.
 The strength of the pitch will be most important, and we will do everything in our power to help contributors turn an intriguing pitch into a great piece.

 If we do not accept your first pitches, please don’t be discouraged, and do pitch again!
 We may not reply because our pipeline is full for a few weeks, or we already have an article planned on the topic of your pitch, or simply because we are swamped.
 Give us a month or two to catch up, then try again with some fresh ideas.

 When you submit a pitch to Anime Feminist and it is accepted, you consent to working with a staff editor with the most relevant knowledge to your article.

-You and your editor will work together to prepare a detailed outline you are both happy with.
+You and your editor will work together to prepare a detailed outline.
 Once the outline is approved, you can start working on the article.
 Once your first draft is approved, the piece is officially commissioned.
-While we are happy to work with contributors to fine-tune a piece, we do reserve the right to cancel the commission if the first draft varies significantly from the outline, is missing key details, or does not have a clear through-line.
+While we are happy to work with contributors to fine-tune a piece, we do reserve the right to reject the first draft if it varies significantly from the outline, is missing key details, or does not have a clear through-line.